High Stress Drives Up Your Risk Of A Heart Attack. Here's How To Chill Out

 - Eat Well There is indeed a link between food and mood.
 As we've reported, a diet full of refined carbohydrates and sugar (the sort you'll find in packaged snacks and sodas) can lead to a metabolic roller coaster, that can influence your mood, too.
 On the other hand, a Mediterranean-style diet — rich in fruits, vegetables, whole grains and fish — can leave you feeling nourished.

 - Seek Help For Anxiety Disorders These day-to-day habits may help reduce the amount of stress you feel, but for people with stress disorders such as PTSD it may be best to reach out to a professional for help.
 "People should treat their mental health issues," says Bacon.
-You don't have to grin-and-bare it, he says.
+You don't have to 'grin and bear it.'
 Mental health professionals have lots of tools.

 "You don't want to put yourself in a position where you could make your health worse by not doing anything," Bacon says.